 As is often the case in a small town, Lima doesn't have a public transportation system that people use for their commute.

-The education level of Lima citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.57% of adults 25 and older in Lima have a college degree.
+In terms of college education, Lima is nearly on par with the US average for all cities of 21.84%: 19.57% of adults 25 and older in Lima have a bachelor's degree or advanced degree.

 The per capita income in Lima in 2022 was $27,064, which is lower middle income relative to Montana and the nation.
 This equates to an annual income of $108,256 for a family of four.
 However, Lima contains both very wealthy and poor people as well.